joshcrain/joshcrain.io/notes/2020/weeknote-12-2020.md

 ---
-pageTitle:  Weeknote 12/2020
+title:  Weeknote 12/2020
 tags: ['weeknotes']
-metaDescription: Happenings during the 12th week of 2020.
+description: Happenings during the 12th week of 2020.
 Preparations for coronavirus, updates, and other thoughts.
 date: 2020-03-21
 ---
 ## Saturday, March 21st